CT Open: An Open-Access, Uncontaminated, Live Platform for the Open Challenge of Clinical Trial Outcome Prediction: Related Work

 \textbf{LLM Auto-Research and AI Scientist Systems.} Recent work has pushed LLM-based systems beyond single-query question answering toward more autonomous, multi-step research workflows, including literature synthesis, experimentation, and report writing \citep{schmidgall2025agentlaboratoryusingllm, wang2024autosurveylargelanguagemodels, lu2024aiscientistfullyautomated, yamada2025aiscientistv2workshoplevelautomated, gottweis2025aicoscientist}.
 Our benchmark connects naturally to this line of work by providing an evaluation setting for systems that can run experiments to produce more informed scientific judgments.

 \textbf{Dynamic Benchmark.} Most LLM benchmarks are static: they are released once and then reused across successive model generations.
-For example, many scientific \citep{dorismae, birco} and BioNLP benchmarks \citep{robbr, evidencebench} for LLMs and large embedding models remain static because they require expert human annotation and cannot be generated through a fully automated pipeline.
 Even difficult benchmarks such as GPQA and OlympiadBench become increasingly vulnerable to contamination as newer models are trained on larger web-scale corpora \citep{rein2023gqpa, he2024olympiadbench, balloccu2024leak, deng2024datacontamination}.
 This has motivated dynamic evaluation, from human-and-model-in-the-loop data collection in Dynabench \citep{kiela2021dynabench} to temporally refreshed benchmarks such as LiveBench \citep{white2025livebench}, LiveCodeBench \citep{jain2024livecodebench}, ForecastBench \citep{karger2025forecastbench}, MathArena \cite{balunovic2026matharena}, and LiveMedBench \citep{yan2026livemedbench}.
 Our benchmark follows this temporally refreshed perspective for clinical trial outcome prediction by updating quarterly with newly available outcome evidence from the internet, enabling continual evaluation on previously unseen trial results.